 This article first appeared in the News Watch column of the Christian Research Journal, volume 28, number 05 (2005).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 In recent years Christian publishers have produced a considerable number of books on how Christians should eat.
 Among them are The Maker’s Diet by Jordan Rubin, The Divine Diet by Carole Lewis, and What Would Jesus Eat? by Don Colbert.

 One Christian author who has turned his passion for healthy food into a full‐blown “ministry” is George Malkmus, founder of Hallelujah Acres, a for‐profit business located in Shelby, North Carolina.
 Malkmus first published God’s Way to Ultimate Health and Why Christians Get Sick in 1995.
 In Why Christians Get Sick Malkmus, a former pastor, laments the times that members of his congregation became ill.
 In 1976, at age 42, Malkmus himself was diagnosed with colon cancer.
 Rather than using standard medical treatment, Malkmus was inspired by the late evangelist Lestor Roloff to change to a diet of raw fruits and vegetables.
 In a 1998 article titled “Preaching Good Health” Malkmus told the Shelby Star that within one year his “baseball size tumor was gone.”

 Malkmus attributed the disappearance of his tumor partly to his new diet.
 The Winter‐Spring 2003 edition of the Hallelujah Acres newsletter, Back to the Garden, states, “He was healed of not only colon cancer, but all physical problems, following his change to a natural diet and lifestyle in 1976.”